lanceterencelozano-eng/LOZANO_PA4/README.md

 plt.tight_layout()
 plt.show()
 ```
+Configures a side-by-side figure layout containing three bar charts to visually display the mean overall grades across track, gender, and hometown.
+Each subplot applies specific axis labels and standardizes the vertical scale from 0 to 100 for accurate comparison.
+Finally, `plt.tight_layout()` adjusts subplot spacing to prevent overlapping before `plt.show()` renders the final graphs.

 ## Interpretation Statements:
 Track: Within the observed dataset, students in the Communication track recorded the highest sample mean average score of 67.98.